Hardsix/apartment-finder/README.md

 ## Description

+Dummy update.
 Project that finds apartments for sale fitting various search criteria, on real estate ad sites in Croatia.

 Can be generalized more by adding more providers that cover other sites, or providers that cover other types of ads - not just real estate sales.